Homework problems and due dates (not the dates the

 For example, the associated derivative-form

-DE for \(y(x)\) is linear,the associated derivative-form DE for
+DE for \(y(x)\) is linear; the associated derivative-form DE for

 \(x(y)\) is not.

-In the textbook, read the rest of Section 2.4 to see the
+read the rest of NSS Section 2.4 to see the mechanics of solving an

-you to do the exercises below, though not necessarily with
+exercises below, though not necessarily with confidence if I

 Don't invent a different method for solving